 Today in 2020 protests are again sweeping the nation, prompted by the death of George Floyd and others, and accelerating the Black Lives Matter Movement.
 The intersectionality of the Black Lives Matter Movement and the LGBTQIA+ Rights Movement is as clear now as ever.

-In this episode of Breaking the Bias, you’ll hear from a number of voices on what Pride Month means to them personally, and why we must continue the fight for equality for all.
+In this episode of Break the Bias, you’ll hear from a number of voices on what Pride Month means to them personally, and why we must continue the fight for equality for all.
 Read on for a few key takeaways, and listen to the full conversation here.

 *Quotes may be edited and condensed